jacoblyles/hangbot/readme.md

     $ cd hangbot
     $ npm install -g

 The "-g" flag installs an executable script called `hangbot` that will be accessible from any working directory.
+After installation, take it for a spin!
+The following command tells SmartBot to play 5 games:

+    hangbot run smart 5

 The commands available for hangbot are: